breach/thrust/README.md

 **Ccross-platform / cross-language native application framework based on Chromium's content module**

-*Thrust lets you distribute nodeJS, Go or Python cross-platform GUI apps directly through their native package managers.*
+*Thrust is `require/import`-able, it lets you distribute NodeJS, Go or Python GUI apps directly through their native package managers.*

 It is supported on Linux, MacOSX, Windows